soumyasomasundaran/21-Days-Of-Python/DAY8/README.md

-# Write a Python program to construct the following pattern, using a nested for loop.
+# Write a Python program to construct the following patterns, using a nested forloop.

-  Sample input :
+##  Sample input :
-  Enter the number of lines: 5
+`Enter the number of lines: 5`

 Pattern 1